 Closed to this house, you will find the Maison-Atelier de Daubing.
-It was the studio and the house of the painter Charles-François Daubigny, founder of Barbizon painting school and a precursors of impressionism.
-The Country side was an inspiration for Van Gogh and for many french artists.
+It was the studio and the house of the painter Charles-François Daubigny, founder of Barbizon painting school and a precursor of Impressionism.
+The Countryside was an inspiration for Van Gogh and for many French artists.

 The painters Honoré Daumier and Camille Corot decorated the building.

 The expanded 17th-Century Château d’Auvers is also worth a trip while visiting this charming town.
-You can enjoy an audiovisuel show that explain how the city was a source of inspiration for many impressionist masters like Pissaro and Cezanne
+You can enjoy an audiovisual show that explains how the city was a source of inspiration for many impressionist masters like Pissarro and Cezanne

 They will also have the possibility to see the cemetery where Théo and Vincent Van Gogh were buried.